OPS-E2E-PPE/VBA-Docs/api/PowerPoint.DataTable.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 Use the **[DataTable](PowerPoint.Chart.DataTable.md)** property to return a **DataTable** object.
 The following example adds a data table with an outline border to embedded chart one.